DerwenAI/disparity_filter/README.md

 pip install -r requirements.txt
 ```

-## Example Use
+## Example

 The running default `main()` function:
 ```
 python disparity.py
 ```

+That will:

-Will generate a random graph (using a seed) of 100 nodes, then prune
+  1. generate a random graph (using a seed) of 100 nodes, each with < 10 edges
+  2. calculate the significance (alpha) for the disparity filter
+  3. calculate quantiles for alpha
-all edges below the 80th percentile for the disparity measure and
+  4. cut edges below the 80th percentile for alpha
-prune all nodes with degree < 2:
+  5. cut nodes with degree < 2

 ```
 G: 100 nodes 489 edges
-filter:	      min disparity cutoff 0.5472, min degree 2
+filter:	min alpha 0.5472, min degree 2
 G: 86 nodes 210 edges
 ```

+In practice, adjust those thresholds as needed before making a cut on a graph.
+This mechanism provides a "dial" to scale the multiscale backbone of the graph.

 ## Contributors